This online course in Dutch is full. Please check out our Dutch edition in the fall at the Clingendael Institute.

 What will you learn?

-• analyse the main themes, persons and organisations in international politics
+- Analyse the main themes, actors and organisations in international politics

-• identify the major trends and relations in international politics
+- Indicate the most important trends in international politics

-At the end of the course all participants will receive a certificate.
+Upon completion of the course, you will receive a course certificate.

-Our General Terms and Conditions apply to do this course.
+Our General Terms and Conditions apply to this course.